-- Ensure tractor and disc mower are properly attached, all controls are in neutral, and tractor brakes are engaged. - Clear the area of other persons, pets etc. Keep children away from machinery.
+- Ensure the tractor and the disc mower are properly attached, all controls are in neutral, and the tractor brakes are engaged. - Clear the area of other persons, pets etc. Keep children away from machinery.
 Walk around the disc mower to make sure no one is under, on, or close to it. - Wear close-fitting clothing and protective shoes with slip resistant soles.
 As well, carry with you any protective clothing and personal safety devices that could be necessary throughout the day.
-Don't take chances. - · Remove foreign objects from the machine and surrounding area.
+Don't take chances. - Remove foreign objects from the machine and surrounding area.